Mobile payments in china

 e-CNY aiming to shift the global financial landscape

 China’s digital yuan, the e-CNY, initiated in 2019, aims to centralize payment systems dominated by Alibaba and Tencent.
-The e-CNY project, led by the People’s Bank of China, focuses on improving payment system efficiency, providing a backup for retail payments, and enhancing financial inclusion.
+The e-CNY project, led by the People’s Bank of China, focuses on improving payment system efficiency.
+It also provides a backup for retail payments and enhances financial inclusion.
 In January 2022, Meituan, the leading delivery platform in China started to allow 200 of its offline merchants to accept payments in e-CNY.
-The merchants include restaurants, grocery tores, cinemas, and hotels.
+The merchants include restaurants, grocery stores, cinemas, and hotels.

 Cashless revolution: Exploring China’s mobile payment landscape

-- Over 943 million individuals actively use mobile payments in China as of June 2023 and the country leads the global trend with a 38.3% mobile payments penetration rate.
+• Over 968.9 million individuals actively use mobile payments in China as of June 2024.
+The country also leads the global trend with a 38.3% mobile payments penetration rate.